populationgenomics/rare-disease/reanalysis/design_docs/README.md

 This data is written into the batch for downstream use as a JSON file

-**Optionally this script takes a date as an argument.
-The active panel version at that data will also be obtained, and the stored data will be augmented with differences between the latest version and this point in time (MOI change, or if the gene is newly Green since that date)
+**Optionally takes a YYYY-MM-DD date argument.
+The active panel version at that date will be obtained, and the latest data will be augmented with differences between the latest version and this point in time (MOI change, or if the gene is newly Green since that date)

 ## Hail_filter_and_classify.py